bcuccioli/ocaml-fastlist/README.md

 and then `open Clist;;` in the OCaml top-level.

+## TODO

+* Implement the remainder of the List module.
+* Experimentally determine performance gains.

 ## License

 This project is licensed under the MIT Open Source license.